lineartimer/WebAppStarterPack/doc/notes.md

 To delete user secrets: dotnet user-secrets clear

+## Authentication

+### Microsoft Entra

+One option is Microsoft Entra, which delivers unified zero-trust user access.
+Generally, a Microsoft account is needed but external identity providers can also be used (like Google/Facebook etc.).
+Also, custom email/password authentication can be used.

+### JWT (JSON Web Token) authentication

+JWT is a lightweight authentication mechanism.
+It uses tokens signed with a secret.
+The client sends the token in the Authorization header with each request.
+It's easy to integrate with third-party identity providers but a custom identity provider can also be implemented.

+If only authentication with email and password is needed (and no third-party providers like Google or Facebook) a custom JWT-based authentication system is sufficient.

+Install the Microsoft.AspNetCore.Authentication.JwtBearer package

+### API key authentication

+It's a way to do machine-to-machine authentication to secure internal APIs.
+The API keys can be GUIDs or secure random strings which are sent in the Authorization header of the request.
+The client needs this API key and the backend will only process the request if it's correct, otherwise send back a 401 response.
+The checking is implemented in a middleware component.

 ## Postman

-To make a post request, add Content-Type = application/json to the header and a json object to the body of the request
+To make a post request, add Content-Type = application/json to the header and a json object to the body of the request.

+To make an authenticated request, select Bearer Token on the Authorization tab, then copy and paste the token.

 # Misc